briandipalma/spa-2014/workshop_part1.md

 4. Load the user login data

-	We simulate asking the server if we have successfully logged in by providing a `login-user-pass.json` file to retrieve.
+	We simulate asking the server if we have successfully logged in by requesting `/data/login-user-pass.json`.

-	In the `main` module create a function that returns a promise that resolves with the response of a url request.
+	In the `main` module add a function that when given a URL returns a promise that resolves with the URL response.
-	Use this `get` function if you've forgotten/don't know how to do xhrs.
+	Use this `get` function if you've forgotten/don't know how to do XHRs.

 	```javascript
 	function get(url) {